jmgurvitch/art-of-data/intro_to_api.md

 3. The server and client are communicating via HTTP (Hyper _Text_ Transfer Protocol).
 What format will the requested `X` be sent as?

+    We usually will get `X` as a JSON object.

 ## Data Transfer
 ### Review